emmajanedrews/base-template/_posts/2017-04-03-again…-you-do-not-need-20-down-to-buy-now.md

 Many renters may actually be able to enter the housing market sooner than they ever imagined with new programs that have emerged allowing less cash out of pocket.

-2. FICO&reg; Scores
+1. FICO® Scores

 The survey also revealed that 62% of respondents believe they need excellent credit to buy a home, with 43% thinking a “good credit score” is over 780.
-In actuality, the average FICO&reg; scores of approved conventional and FHA mortgages are much lower.
+In actuality, the average FICO® scores of approved conventional and FHA mortgages are much lower.

 The average conventional loan closed in February had a credit score of 752, while FHA mortgages closed with a score of 686.
 The average across all loans closed in February was 720.
-The chart below shows the distribution of FICO&reg; Scores for all loans approved in February.
+The chart below shows the distribution of FICO® Scores for all loans approved in February.

 Bottom Line